sabeydeedaya/docs/src/includes/ingredients/deep-linked-ads/cost-data-discrepancies.md

 #### Cost data is missing or incorrect for certain "compare by" breakdowns

-Downstream events, such as _installs_ should always have the full range of compare by options in the dashboard.
+Downstream events, such as _installs_, should always have the full range of compare by options in the dashboard.
 However, _clicks, impressions and cost_ data for SAN are often imported via Partner APIs.
 These APIs do not necessarily provide the same breakdowns for cost data that Branch supports with raw install events, so there may be cases where the Branch Dashboard cannot compare by the same dimensions for cost data vs install data.